Alice Coltrane: Solo work (1967–1978)

 Alice and John's growing involvement in spirituality influenced some of John's compositions and projects, such as A Love Supreme.
 In January 1966, Alice Coltrane replaced McCoy Tyner as pianist with John Coltrane's group.
 She subsequently recorded with him and continued playing with the band until John's death on July 17, 1967.
 After her husband's death, she continued to forward the musical and spiritual vision, and started to release records as a composer and bandleader.
-Alice struggled with the care of four young children after John Coltrane's death.
-One day Alice had unknowingly received a full-sized Lyon & Healy concert harp, having been ordered by her husband as a present for her before his unexpected death.
+Though trained as a pianist, Alice Coltrane became an accomplished harpist as well.
+The story of how she received her first harp is that Alice was struggling with the care of four young children after John Coltrane's death.
+One day Alice had received a full-sized Lyon & Healy concert harp, having been ordered before her husband's death.
+It is still unknown if Alice took lessons or how Alice practiced to become so proficient in harp.
 Her first album, A Monastic Trio, was recorded in 1967.
 From 1968 to 1977, she released thirteen full-length records.
 As the years passed, her musical direction moved further from standard jazz into the more cosmic, spiritual world.
 Albums like Universal Consciousness (1971), and World Galaxy (1972), show a progression from a four-piece line-up to a more orchestral approach, with lush string arrangements and cascading harp glissandos.
 Until 1973, she released music with Impulse!
 Records, the jazz label for which her husband recorded.
 From 1973 to 1978, she released primarily on Warner Bros.
 Records until she stepped away from the public eye.